shregar1/atlys/readme.md

 * docker compose build
 * docker compose up

+2. Connect to the instantiated docker postgres image via psql cli and run scripts/sql/ddl/0.0.1.sql to create the product table into the database

-2. Go to https://webhook.site/ and copy your unique webhook url pass the url into the following step under callback_url parameter.
+3. Go to https://webhook.site/ and copy your unique webhook url pass the url into the following step under callback_url parameter.

+4. docker compose stop
+5. docker compose up

-3. Curl: Import the curl in postman to use the api.
+6. Curl: Import the curl in postman to use the api.
 api_params:
 offset: start_page
 limit: number of page